-The Headmaster is Heather Washburn.
+The Headmaster is Theresa Weiland.
 She reports to the Great Hearts Executive Director's office and is responsible for overseeing the day-to-day operations of the school.
 She directly oversees the implementation of the Academy's curriculum and has sole authority to manage all teachers and staff at the Academy.

+The Assistant Headmaster for High School is David Nydegger.
+He assists the Headmaster with various administrative duties and is primarily responsible for all higher level academic and disciplinary concerns, as well as other duties as determined by the Headmaster.

-The Assistant Headmaster for High School is Theresa Weiland.
+The Assistant Headmaster for Middle School is Kaitlin Gilmore.
 She assists the Headmaster with various administrative duties and is primarily responsible for all higher level academic and disciplinary concerns, as well as other duties as determined by the Headmaster.

-The Assistant Headmaster for Middle School is Thomas Thoits.
-He assists the Headmaster with various administrative duties and is primarily responsible for all higher level academic and disciplinary concerns, as well as other duties as determined by the Headmaster.

-The Director of Academics is Karyn Mercado.
+The Dean of Academics is Karyn Mercado.
 She is responsible for Title I coordination, providing oversight for the academy's 504 coordinators and for student intervention programs, supporting the Headmaster as needed in other academic areas.

-The Academic Deans are David Nydegger and Clare Van Brunt.
-They assist the Headmaster, working with faculty to support the academic needs of students and in the training and development of faculty, in collaboration with Master Teachers.
+The Academic Deans is Clare Van Brunt.
+She assists the Headmaster, working with faculty to support the academic needs of students and in the training and development of faculty, in collaboration with Master Teachers.

-The Deans of Students are Kaitlin Gilmore and Pierre Allain.
+The Deans of Students are Pierre Allain and Victoria Reifschneider.
 They are responsible for managing all disciplinary and dress code issues for students, along with the Assistant Headmaster.
-They also oversees lunch and Lyceum activities and assist with other duties as determined by the Headmaster.
+They also oversee lunch and Lyceum activities and assist with other duties as determined by the Headmaster.

-The Athletic Director is Kayla Walsh.
+The Athletic Director is Corian Dennis.
 She oversees all coaches and athletic activities at the school.
 All questions about sports, especially those pertinent to practice/game schedules and locations should be directed to the athletic office.

 The Office Manager is Meredith Flower.
-She manages the front office, works closely with the Headmaster in communicating information to the families, and assists families with records and school business unrelated to student discipline, curriculum, or the classroom.
+She manages the front office, works closely with the Headmaster in communicating information to the families, and assists families with enrollment, records and school business unrelated to student discipline, curriculum, or the classroom.

 The Director of Operations is Nikkol McCallister.
-She assists the Headmaster with various administrative duties and assists families with enrollment and records.
+She assists the Headmaster with various administrative duties related to facilities, finance, and IT.